Alignak-monitoring/alignak/doc/source/15_development/test-driven-development.rst

 .. note::   nosetests has a different behavior than unittests, the jenkins integration is using nosetests, that's why it's a good thing to check before comminting.

 The automated tests permit developers to concentrate on what they do best, while making sure they don't break anything.
 That's why the tests are critical to the success of the project.
-Shinken aims for "baseline zero bug" code and failure by design development :)
+Alignak aims for "baseline zero bug" code and failure by design development :)
 We all create bugs, it's the coders life after all, lets at least catch them before they create havoc for users!
 The automated tests handle regression, performance, stability, new features and edge cases.

 The test is ready for commit.
 The last thing to do is to run the test suit to ensure you do not create code regression.
 This can be a long step if you have made a big change.